sashastadler/crunge-notes/Notes/Adventure Log.md

  The crew gets information about [Orson](Characters/NPCs/Orson.md) from the barkeep at Zira's and heads to his farm.
 Met Orson and saw the killed animals - they are rotting.

  Head back into town and visit a clothing store run by [[Mary]] where they purchase some nice clothes.
+Next they head to [Tia's Materium](Locations/Basses.md#Tia's%20Materium) with some squirrels.